karock5345/aqs8server/readme.md

   - base/a_global.py
   - base/apps.py
   - base/sch/views.py
-- New function : Different Logo and Title for each domain
+- New function : Different Logo and Title and CSS for each domain

 <h3 style="color:orange;">Version 8.3.5</h3>